Bob Vylan, O2 Institute, Birmingham review - self-proclaimed most important band in the UK blow the roof off | reviews, news & interviews

 For “Northern Line”, those standing in the audience brought about total mosh madness while the band let off fountains of KISS-style fireworks during “Wicked and Bad” with Bobby howling “Let’s go and dig up Maggie’s grave”.
 “Pretty Songs” even got a mass audience singalong until things exploded into mayhem with the cry of “I’d rather fight!”.

-As the gig began to wind down to its inevitable conclusion, the Bobs took a request and laid into the 808 State-sampling “Take That” with its bomb-dropping beats and howling refrain of “for the rich, rules get bent” before sliding into the Black Sabbath riffage of “The Delicate Nature”.
+As the gig began to wind down to its final conclusion, the Bobs took a request and laid into the 808 State-sampling “Take That” with its bomb-dropping beats and howling refrain of “for the rich, rules get bent” before sliding into the Black Sabbath riffage of “The Delicate Nature”.
 However, it was inevitably the raucous “We Live Here” and the visceral “Hunger Games” that brought things to a close, as sweat poured down the walls and the audience headed towards the doors with “You are more than your take-home pay.
 You are going through Hell but keep going” ringing in their ears.

 Subscribe to theartsdesk.com